Binary GCD algorithm: Further reading

 Covers the extended binary GCD, and a probabilistic analysis of the algorithm.

-Covers a variety of topic, including the extended binary GCD algorithm which outputs Bézout coefficients, efficient handling of multi-precision integers using a variant of Lehmer's GCD algorithm, and the relationship between GCD and continued fraction expansions of real numbers.
+Covers a variety of topics, including the extended binary GCD algorithm which outputs Bézout coefficients, efficient handling of multi-precision integers using a variant of Lehmer's GCD algorithm, and the relationship between GCD and continued fraction expansions of real numbers.

 An analysis of the algorithm in the average case, through the lens of functional analysis: the algorithms' main parameters are cast as a dynamical system, and their average value is related to the invariant measure of the system's transfer operator.